Cloud-Awesome/gds-wireframe-stencils/README.md

 # gds-wireframe-stencils

-Basic stencils to create quick GDS wireframes in Visio or PowerPoint etc.
+Basic stencils to create quick GDS wireframes in Visio, PowerPoint etc. or print out to stick on the wall in a design workshop

 Used to quickly throw together the flow of pages in a wireframe using patterns from the Government Digital Service (GDS)